wirechunk/extension-toolkit/typescript/README.md

 In development, you can install these packages as `devDependencies` to have TypeScript types available.

 You may install any of your own libraries and use them as usual.
-All components will be bundled separately with their dependencies, and you can import CSS files in your TypeScript files and all styles will be bundled together into a separate CSS file.
+All components will be bundled separately with their dependencies, and you can import CSS files in your TypeScript files and all styles will be bundled into a separate CSS file.